 Choosing an electric car with a range extender partially addresses this problem, although these tend to have quite small fuel tanks.
 The range extender version of the BMW i3, for example, has a 2 gallon tank which gives an extra 80 miles on top of the 188 miles electric range.
 Finding and filling up at a petrol station will be quicker than recharging, so this helps keep you on the go.

 Or you can opt for a Plug-in Hybrid – which is essentially a petrol car, with an electric boost.
-If you do a short commute of 20 miles each day, you may be able to run it entirely on electricity most of the time – and save the petrol engine for long trips.
+If you do a short commute of 20 miles each day, and provided you remember to plug in when you get home, you may be able to run it entirely on electricity most of the time – and save the petrol engine for long trips.

 Charging up an electric car takes time, especially if you have one with a big battery capacity.
 So finding a convenient way of doing this is crucial.
 The higher the rating of the charging point, the quicker it is.